textpattern/textpattern.github.io/administration/files-panel.md

 1. A text field for entering the search query
 2. A drop-down-list to specify which area is to be searched

-Text entered in the textarea will be treated as a complete phrase (see the [Articles administration panel](https://docs.textpattern.io/administration/articles-panel) documentation for full details on this).
+Text entered in the textarea will be treated as a complete phrase (see the [Articles panel](https://docs.textpattern.io/administration/articles-panel) documentation for full details on this).

 After entering your search criteria you start searching by clicking the search button.
 As a result you will be given a new list of files which meet the criteria.